OrbitalEnterprises/eve-market-strategies/chapters/03-market-making.md

 ![Performance Summary DataFrame](img/ex16_cell9.PNG)

 This DataFrame is indexed by simulation time and provides separate columns for all fees and proceeds for each order.
 In this particular example, the DataFrame view also shows that our last sell order was partially filled.
 The DataFrame does *not* compute running PNL.
 Instead, we must add the appropriate columns manually.
-This is a simple operation on a DataFame, e.g.:
+This is a simple operation on a DataFrame, e.g.:

 ```python
 (strategy_df.gross - strategy_df.tax - strategy_df.broker_fee).sum()